kollective-networks/kltv.kombine/readme.md

 - Normal will output only your messages in your script.
 - Verbose will output like normal but also information from the functions you call.
 - Debug as verbose but also debug information from the tool itself.

+The debug output from Kombine is not intended to debug your script, is to debug Kombine itself.
+You are free to pass any argument to your script and set your output accordingly to fit your requirements.

 Action is the function that will be executed in your script, check out on [Script Structure](#script-structure-and-execution) Anyway there are other actions that are reserved for the tool itself and they're builtin the tool like kconfig and kcache.
 The names with the "k" appended is just to avoid conflicts with your own actions so the action name "config" for example is free for you to be used.